awsdocs/amazon-connect-admin-guide/doc_source/recordings.md

 To find a recording of a specific contact, you only need the contact ID\.
 You don't need to know the date range, agent, or any other information about the contact\.

-1. Log in to Amazon Connect with a user account that is assigned the **CallCenterManager** security profile, or that is enabled for the **Manager monitor** permission\.
+1. Log in to Amazon Connect with a user account that is assigned the **CallCenterManager** security profile, or that is enabled for the **Contact search** and **Manager monitor** permissions\.

 1. In Amazon Connect choose **Metrics and quality**, **Contact search**\.

 1. In the **Contact ID**, enter the contact ID, and then choose **Search**\.

 1. Conversations that were recorded will have icons in the Recording column\.
+If you don't have **Manager monitor** permissions, you won't see this icon \(or be able to review the recordings\)\.

+To learn more about searching, see [Contact Search](contact-search.md)